Aravindh-SNR/smart-brain/README.md

 The tech stack used is:
 - React in the frontend
-- Node and Express in the backend
+- Node and Express in the backend ([This repository](https://github.com/Aravindh-SNR/smart-brain-api) has the source code of the backend)
 - PostgreSQL as database

 To run the app locally,